 Use Martin Luther King Jr.’s life and work to explain the principles of the nonviolent civil rights movement.
 Perhaps show how King came under assault from some whites and blacks during his lifetime for being either too militant or not militant enough.

 Discuss the causes and consequences of the Vietnam War.
 Consider why it so divided American society.
-See boxed quotes on pages 900 and 906.
+(See boxed quotes on pages 900 and 906.)

 Examine the cultural rebellions of the 1960s in relation to traditional American values such as distrust of authority and individualism.
 Examine the sexual revolution and the changes in the family as they impacted broader issues of public authority and the role of institutions like the school and church.
-See section Thinking Globally on pages 896-897.
+(See section Thinking Globally on pages 896-897.)

-Conduct a class debate over the following topics: for example, U.S. Actions in Vietnam Are Justified and America’s Youth Must Lead a New Revolution.
+Conduct a class debate on topics such as U.S. Actions in Vietnam Are Justified and America’s Youth Must Lead a New Revolution.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have the students read Daniel Bell’s “The End of Ideology in the West” (1960) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.

-Have the students read Martin Luther King Jr. “Letter from a Birmingham Jail” (1963) and Malcolm X’s “The Ballot or the Bullet” (1964) in David A. Hollinger and Charles Capper’s (Editors) The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.
+Have the students read Martin Luther King Jr.'s “Letter from a Birmingham Jail” (1963) and Malcolm X’s “The Ballot or the Bullet” (1964) in David A. Hollinger and Charles Capper’s (Editors) The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.

 Have the students read Betty Friedan’s “Selection from The Feminine Mystique” (1963) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.